alice-i-cecile/bevy-temp-rfc/rfc/ui-building-blocks.md

 1. How does this relate to the event-passing that the UI must perform?
 Does it play nicely?
 2. How does this connect into widget layout?
+3. Can / should we use trait queries to reduce the boilerplate involved in adding new style parameters?

+## Future work

+Eventually, we can use the `Widget` and `Style` marker components to enforce appropriate `Entity` pointers in both engine and user code using [kinded entities](https://github.com/bevyengine/bevy/issues/1634).